Crafting an Effective Call for Papers (CFP) Submission

 However, standing out amidst numerous submissions demands a thoughtful approach.

 At Aardling we use our passion for software to organise software conferences.
-We organise Domain-Driven Design Europe in Amsterdam, and Newcrafts in Paris, with new conferences coming in 2025.
+We're the people behind Domain-Driven Design Europe, EventCentric, Data Mesh Live and Newcrafts.

 Here are some key tips to consider when crafting your Call for Papers (CFP).